The DRT Training System

 Muscle, Joint & Ligament Strength

 Throughout this constant expansion and contraction, you need to maintain strength throughout that range of movement.
-Maintaining strong and healthy strength of your muscles, joints and ligaments keeps your joints safe and reduces wear and tear over time.
+Maintaining strong and healthy muscles, joints and ligaments keeps your joints safe and reduces wear and tear over time.